cgoldman123/Kalman_Filter_Reinforcement_Learning_Model_Social_Media_Task/README.md

 ## `Social_wrapper.m`

-`Social_wrapper.m` is a flexible MATLAB wrapper function designed to process empirical or simulated behavioral data from social decision-making tasks.
-It supports data from multiple studies, performs model-based or model-free analyses, and can fit a variety of Bayesian and sequential sampling models to participant choice and reaction time data.
+`Social_wrapper.m` is a flexible MATLAB wrapper function designed to process empirical or simulated behavioral data from the Horizon Task (https://psycnet.apa.org/record/2014-44776-001).
+It supports data from multiple studies, performs model-based or model-free analyses, and can fit a variety of logistic and sequential sampling models to participant choice and reaction time data.

 ## Features